State management overview

 Dapr supports both strong consistency and eventual consistency, with eventual consistency as the default behavior.

 When strong consistency is used, Dapr waits for all replicas (or designated quorums) to acknowledge before it acknowledges a write request.
 When eventual consistency is used, Dapr returns as soon as the write request is accepted by the underlying data store, even if this is a single replica.

 Read the API reference to learn how to set consistency options.

-Dapr supports two types of bulk operations - bulk or multi.
+Dapr supports two types of bulk operations: bulk or multi.
 You can group several requests of the same type into a bulk (or a batch).
-Dapr submits requests in the bulk as individual requests to the underlying data store.
+Dapr submits requests in bulk operations as individual requests to the underlying data store.
 In other words, bulk operations are not transactional.
-On the other hand, you can group requests of different types into a multi-operation, which is handled as an atomic transaction.
+On the other hand, you can group requests of different types into a multi-operation, which is then handled as an atomic transaction.

 Read the API reference to learn how use bulk and multi options.

 Dapr supports automatic client encryption of application state with support for key rotations.
 This is supported on all Dapr state stores.
 For more info, read the How-To: Encrypt application state topic.

 Different applications might have different needs when it comes to sharing state.
 For example, in one scenario you may want to encapsulate all state within a given application and have Dapr manage the access for you.
 In a different scenario, you may need to have two applications working on the same state be able to get and save the same keys.
 Dapr enable states to be isolated to an application, shared in a state store between applications or have multiple applications share state across different state stores.
 For more details read How-To: Share state between applications,

 Transactional state stores can be used to store actor state.
 To specify which state store to be used for actors, specify value of property